 If your system is failing or you suspect a failure, contact your local environmental health department.
 The department will send an environmental health specialist trained in assessing failing septic systems to determine the cause or causes of the failure and suggest how to repair the problem.
 Do not attempt to fix the failure without the approval of the local environmental health department.
 In some cases, the corrective measures could be as simple as installing water conservation devices.
 In the case of a complete system failure, construction of a new septic system may be the only solution.

 Dos and Don’ts for Septic System Repairs

 Regular maintenance of your septic system is the best way to prevent a failure.
-As stated, the North Carolina Cooperative Extension publications Septic Systems and Their Maintenance (AG- 439-13) and Septic System Owner’s Guide (AG-439-22) describe the proper maintenance of a septic system.
+As stated, NC State Extension publications Septic Systems and Their Maintenance (AG- 439-13) and Septic System Owner’s Guide (AG-439-22) describe the proper maintenance of a septic system.
 Listed are some of the things you can do.

 - Conserve water.
 Use water-saving fixtures and conserve water in the kitchen, bath, and laundry to reduce the amount of wastewater the soil has to absorb.
 This is especially beneficial immediately after a heavy rain as well as during the winter and early spring.

 - Repair or replace leaky fixtures.
 Leaky fixtures add excess water to the drainfield, so fixing them promptly will reduce the amount of water the soil has to absorb.

 - Maintain proper cover and landscape over the drainfield.
 Make sure the drainfield is covered well with grass to prevent soil erosion.
 A crowned drainfield and surface swales will prevent excess surface water from entering the trench.
 Also, make certain that gutters, downspouts, patios, walkways, and driveways do not divert water over the drainfield or septic tank.